andresebr/kumodd/README.md

     1. Copy and paste that token into kumodd and press enter.
 Kumod then saves the token in config/gdrive.dat, for later use.

-    Later use of kumodd will not prompt for login details again until the token expires or the generated file is deleted.
+    Once this is done, kumodd will not prompt again for the Google Drive login details unless the token expires or the config/gdrive.dat is deleted.

-    To force kumodd to ignore a local web browser, and instead print the URL, invoke it with the `--noauth_local_webserver` option:
+    To force kumodd to print the URL, and not open local web browser, invoke it with the `--noauth_local_webserver` option:
     ```
     python3 kumodd.py --noauth_local_webserver -l all
     ```